 What I’m about to suggest violates a basic principle of conversion optimization: make the conversion as easy as possible.

-When you do this, you greatly increase the quantity of leads you receive, but unfortunately, you also decrease the quality.
+When you do this, you generally improve lead quantity, but unfortunately, you also tend to decrease lead quality.

 By making your conversion process more difficult, such as asking more questions or requiring a specific commitment to proceed, you’ll filter out the marginally interested parties and focus solely on those who are already willing to buy.